jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/19-healthcare-stocks-beaten-down-rfk-trump-8898720a.md

 ---
-layout: content
+layout: post
 title: >-
   Everyone Hates Healthcare Stocks.
 That’s Reason Enough to Take a Look.
 date: 2024-11-27 10:09 -0500
 author:
 tags: ['Healthcare', 'The Trader']
+description: >-
-description: RFK Jr.’s nomination has made the sector unpopular.
+  RFK Jr.’s nomination has made the sector unpopular.
 It shouldn’t be.
 ---